The Master's Essay

 At least ten of the bibliographical references submitted with the proposal should be annotated.
 An annotated bibliography is a list of citations to books, articles, and documents followed by a brief descriptive and evaluative paragraph.
 Additional information about the annotated bibliography can be found on the Cornell University Olin & Uris Libraries website.
 A sample Annotated Bibliography is available here and will be distributed at the information session.

 The Master's Essay has its own timeline for registration and completion.
-Refer to the upcoming timeline for details: Fall 2014 or Spring 2015.
+Refer to the upcoming timeline for details: Spring 2015, Summer 2015, and Fall 2015.
 A required information session is the first item on the timeline and is scheduled well in advance of the start of the writing semester to allow time to complete the annotated bibliography.

 The next step is to advise the Graduate Program Director of your intent to write your essay for the designated semester.
 This should be done one semester prior to the writing semester.
 Students will be provisionally enrolled by the Coordinator, and then confirmed once the proposal has been approved by both the advisor and the Graduate Program Director.